 Popcorn kernels are a great pantry staple to keep on hand.
 Popping your own popcorn is a fun way to experiment with flavors and also you to cut down on added salt.

-If you don’t have kernels on hand you can certainly use microwave popcorn instead!
+If you don't have homemade popcorn on hand you can certainly use microwave popcorn instead!

 Drizzle the popped popcorn with walnut butter and top with ground cinnamon.
 Toss in chocolate chips for an extra kick of sweetness.